 Whatever had happened at the cross on Good Friday, now they were assured that Jesus had not abandoned them.
 Easter Sunday was fixed in the lives, that his presence became permanent in their being, so much so they advanced his way of life in faith, hope, and love to make sacred his holy memory.

 If we were to read the very next passage from John’s Gospel, we learn that Jesus tells Peter and the rest: “Feed my sheep.”
 And then, he summoned them: “Follow me.”

-Let this fifty days of Easter be a time of “restorative grace.”
-Not so much an Easter duty or obligation, rather a time to celebrate the presence of Christ, his healing vision and mercy.
+Let these fifty days of Easter be a time of “restorative grace.”
+Not so much an Easter duty or obligation, rather a time to celebrate the presence of Christ, his healing vision, and mercy.

 Rosary Chapel, Santa Catalina School, Monterey, CA